Kanye West Claims Jimmy Kimmel Question Didn’t Stump Him

 West has recently come under fire after defending president Donald Trump, which the rapper maintains was an act of bravery against liberals who he says bully African-Americans into voting for Democratic candidates and are discouraged from supporting Republicans.

-The rapper and husband of Kim Kardashian said speaking out in support of Trump had little to do with his policies or who he was specifically voting for and more to do with being brave.
+The rapper and husband of Kim Kardashian said speaking out in support of Trump had little to do with his policies or who he was specifically voting for, and more to do with being brave.

 “And what it represented to me is not about policies — because I’m not a politician like that.
 But it represented overcoming fear and doing what you felt, no matter what anyone said, in saying, you can’t bully me.
 Liberals can’t bully me, news can’t bully me, the hip-hop community, they can’t bully me.
 Because at that point, if I’m afraid to be me, I’m no longer Ye.
 That’s what makes Ye.”

 Kanye West is 41-years-old and is the father of three children.
-His most recent album Ye debuted at number one on the Billboard top 100 with more than 200 thousand album-equivalent units sold.
+His most recent album, Ye, debuted at number one on the Billboard top 100 with more than 200,000 album-equivalent units sold.

-The album garnered mostly positive reviews from critics, though critical reaction was mixed, compared to prior Kanye West releases like Yeezus.
+The album garnered mostly positive reviews from critics, though reaction was mixed, compared to prior Kanye West releases, like Yeezus.

 Yeezus was both commercially successful and garnered outstanding reviews from critics for its groundbreaking nature.
 Music outlet Pitchfork awarded the album a score of 9.5 out of a possible 10.

-Kanye recent released a single titled “XTCY” which is generating controversy due to its lyrical content.
+Kanye recently released a single, “XTCY,” which is generating controversy due to its lyrical content.